Island City Art Advisory Committee

 We anticipate the installation of utility box wraps with a Nature theme by summer’s end, using images captured by Wilton Manors residents.
 Follow our Facebook page for additional news and updates!

 The Island City Art Advisory Committee meetings are open to the public and are held on the second Monday of each month at 7 PM at Art Gallery 21 located at 600 NE 21 Court, Wilton Manors, FL 33305.
 To join the email notification list, send your request to email@example.com.

-If you’ve read this far, thank you.
 Our team at Art Gallery 21 appreciates all of its strategic partners and are continuously looking for ways to collaborate with other businesses and organizations to further our mission to promote the arts and make it a part of our everyday lives.
 Have an idea for an art project or program?
 E-mail us at firstname.lastname@example.org.